Skip to main content

 Verdict

 Effortless HOA is the better value for communities under 30 homes.
 PayHOA wins for communities of 50+ homes on price.
 For reserve compliance, you need something else regardless.
-BoardStack ($20–$99/mo flat) starts at $20/mo for up to 50 homes and includes fund accounting with reserve compliance tracking that neither Effortless HOA nor PayHOA offers.
+BoardStack ($29-$149/mo billed annually flat) starts at $29/mo billed annually for up to 50 homes and includes fund accounting with reserve compliance tracking that neither Effortless HOA nor PayHOA offers.
+For self-managed boards evaluating these tools because financial governance is the real gap, BoardStack is the stronger fit: it combines fund separation, reserve compliance tracking, and board-operable workflows in one system.

 Frequently asked